How to Use the Excel INDIRECT Function with Named Range (2 Examples)

 Syntax of the INDIRECT function

-The INDIRECT function in Excel references a range based on a text string.
-The syntax of the INDIRECT function is as follows:
+The INDIRECT function references a range based on a text string.
+Its syntax is as follows:

 =INDIRECT(ref_text, [a1])

-ref_text (required): A cell reference that points to a cell that includes a text string.
-A cell reference, a named range, or a formula that yields a valid cell reference can all be used as the text string.
+ref_text (required): A cell reference that points to a cell containing a text string.
+You can use a cell reference, a named range, or a formula that yields a valid cell reference.

 [a1] (optional): A logical value that specifies the type of reference to use.
 If set to TRUE or omitted, the function uses an A1-style reference.
-If set to FALSE, the function uses R1C1-style reference.
+If set to FALSE, it uses R1C1-style reference.
+For most cases, stick to A1 references.

-Let’s get introduced to our dataset.
-This image consists of data on Sales Representatives and the price of Fruits, Vegetables, and Meat in columns respectively B, C, D, and E.
+Suppose we have data on Sales Representatives and the price of Fruits, Vegetables, and Meat in columns B, C, D, and E.

 Overview of dataset